2019 Autumn Tour of Japan - Classic Route

 An authentic Kyoto rickshaw, a two-passenger wagon pulled by energetic young men in traditional garb, makes getting around the undulating hills that little bit easier.
 The chance to enjoy the dreamlike beauty of Kyoto in late autumn in this area of natural beauty is a real highlight.

 Lunch is a classic Kyoto-style lunch of yudofu, freshly made from local tofu.
-On the way back to the hotel, we visit Kinkakuji Temple (Kyoto’s famed Golden Pavilion) to see the stunning three-storied pavilion covered in dazzling gold leaf.
+On the way back to the hotel, we visit Kinkakuji Temple , Kyoto’s famed Golden Pavilion to see the stunning three-storied pavilion covered in dazzling gold leaf.
 You return to Kyoto in the evening for a dinner with the group.
+Over dinner tonight you experience a special performance by a maiko (apprentice geisha), and have the opportunity to learn more about this enigmatic art form and the life of a modern-day geisha.

 Day 4: Kyoto